adap/flower/doc/source/docker/enable-tls.rst

         :doc:`run-as-subprocess`.

-        To enable TLS between the SuperLink and SuperNode, as well as between the SuperLink and the ``flwr`` CLI, you will need two sets of PEM-encoded root certificates, private keys, and certificate chains.
+        To enable TLS between the SuperLink and SuperNode, as well as between the SuperLink and the ``flwr`` CLI, you will need a PEM-encoded root certificate, private key, and certificate chain.

         **SuperLink**

-        Assuming all files we need are in the local ``superlink-certificates`` and ``supernode-certificates`` directories, we can use the flag ``--volume`` to mount the local directories into the SuperNode container:
+        Assuming all files we need are in the local ``superlink-certificates`` directory, we can use the flag ``--volume`` to mount the local directories into the SuperLink container:

         .. code-block:: bash